 McDonald entered the tournament alongside 96 of American tournament poker's biggest names, and went on to qualify for an extremely competitive final table, led by Australian David Steicke and Erik Seidel.

-Shortly after final table began, three players had already busted out, as Dutch Boyd, Sean Getzwiller and Isaac Baron all left the tournament within the first 25 hands to be played.
+Shortly after final table began, three players had already busted out, as Dutch Boyd, Sean Getzwiller and Isaac Baron all left the tournament within the first 25 hands

 Then about an hour later Nam Le ended his run against Frenchman Fabrice Soulier, who also took care of favorite Erik Seidel shortly after the dinner break.